 |K-Stew and R-Pat of the award-wining film, Twilight, at the MTV Movie Awards|

 It's debatable whether or not the overall idea of an award show for film every year is necessary or right.
 There are numerous reasons for not having any shows.
 For starters, art contains a certain level of subjectivity and it becomes even more challenging when you are not only pointing out what is good, but attempting to quantify what is best.
 Secondly, award shows can remove the highest ideals of art and replace them with trying to win an award.
 For the viewer, it can be a distraction from true appreciation of these movies which is replaced with awards fever.
 Movie awards fever is an avoidance of movie art.
 It is probably the most superficial, pointless and irrelevant way to "enage" a movie.
 Rather than engaging the movie itself and all the ideas in it, we are caught up in some pointless sideshow outside of the movie that has nothing to do with the movie itself.
+These are supposed to be some of the most thoughtful and meaningful movies of the year and all we can say about them is "Will it win?"
 Art is turned into a sporting event.
 For millenia, great art was created without yearly televised shows to recognize it and no groups to award it.
 Great films would continue to be made, with or without award shows, which brings the final problem of award shows.
 They don't so much add to the reputations of great films which would be remembered anyway so much as they enshrine mediocrity that would have otherwise been rightly forgotten.
 It is like the back of a child's American history book where there are a few pages of all the presidents.
 Good or bad, if you were ever a president, you are enshrined as an equal within those pages.
 It circumvents the more organic process of time, criticism and popular opinion.
 This is the cultural filter.

 On the other hand, I believe in the idea of movie award shows, but the system needs fixed.
 The Academy needs to start picking genuinely creative movies that are both formally creative and contain meaningful content.
 "Drama" should not be their standard.
 Perhaps they should start reading some famous books on film theory.
 Reducing the best picture nominees back to five would remove the opportunities for undeserving outliers to be nominated.
 It would also be quite cosmopolitan of them to admit that other countries make good movies too.
 At the very least, they could have an acknowledgment that best foreign language film is not something less, but merely separate.
 They need to have a deep reassessment of their past and how it has clashed with the hindsight of film recognition.
 Removing the blatant commercialism and audience pandering is probably the most important thing.
 It should in many cases be an opportunity to introduce people to great movies they would have missed as opposed to mediocre ones.
 After fixing the Academy Awards, all other redundant award shows should disappear.
 If some groups wish to give awards representing themselves, this would be acceptable even though it gets silly after a point, but they should not have a needless banquet and take away television time that could be better spent on King of the Hill reruns.
 So the two biggest problems of movie award shows are long-standing bad taste of the voters and the pervasiveness of commercialism within the awards process.
 While these problems will probably never go away, hopefully audiences will realize the emperor's nudity.